What Is A Guardian Home?

 Is there a cost involved to be a Guardian Home?

-After each litter of pups a financial payment maybe paid when returned to the guardian home.
-At the succession of the females final litters (4th & 5th) the guardian family is gifted with their choice of a cash bonus or a pick of the litter puppy.
+After each litter a financial payment may be paid when returned to the guardian home.
+At the succession of the females' final litters (4th or 5th) the guardian family is gifted with their choice of a cash bonus or a pick of the litter puppy.

 What are the requirements to become a Guardian Home?